Northern Crusades: Campaigns of Bolesław the Chaste and Leszek the Black

-Campaigns against Yotvingians and Lithuanians were also conducted in the years 1248–1282 by princes Bolesław the Chaste and Leszek the Black.
+Campaigns against Yotvingians and Lithuanians were also conducted in the years 1248–1282 by Princes Bolesław V the Chaste, Siemowit, and Leszek the Black.
 They defeated the forces of pagans invading Mazovia, Kujawy, and the Lublin region.
 They also carried out several expeditions to Yotvingian territories.

 Teutonic Order in Livonia and Votia (1237–1410)

-The Northern Crusades provided both the rationale and the opportunity for the growth and expansion of the Teutonic Order, a German military religious order founded as a hospital in Acre around 1190 and established as a military order in 1198.
-Duke Konrad I of Masovia, a region in east-central Poland, appealed to the Teutonic Knights to defend his borders and subdue the pagan Old Prussians in 1226.
-In 1234, a significant expedition began in which Polish forces, allied with the Teutonic Knights, defeated the Old Prussians in a battle on the Dzierzgoń river.
+The Northern Crusades provided both the rationale and the opportunity for the growth and expansion of the Teutonic Order.
+Duke Konrad I of Masovia (a region in east-central Poland, also spelled Mazovia) appealed to the Teutonic Knights to defend his borders and subdue the pagan Old Prussians in 1226.
+In 1234, a significant expedition began in which Polish forces, allied with the Teutonic Knights, defeated the Old Prussians in a battle on the Dzierzgoń River.
 While engaged in the decades-long subjugation of the Prussians, the Teutonic Knights also entered into conflict with the Grand Duchy of Lithuania.

 When the Livonian Brothers of the Sword were heavily defeated by Samogitians and Semigallians at the Battle of Saule in 1236, coinciding with Estonian revolts, the remnants of the order were incorporated into the Teutonic Order in 1237, becoming its autonomous Livonian branch.
-This allowed the Teutonic Order, through its Livonian branch, to exercise political control over large territories in the Baltic region.
-Mindaugas, the ruler of Lithuania, was baptised with his wife around 1251 and crowned King in 1253 with papal approval, hoping this would help stop Crusader attacks, although it ultimately did not prevent further conflict.
+This allowed the Teutonic Order to exercise political control over large territories in the Baltic region.
+King Mindaugas of Lithuania was baptized alongside his wife around 1251 and crowned in 1253 with papal approval in an attempt to stop crusader attacks.
+However, this failed to prevent further conflict.
 The Teutonic Knights failed to subdue Lithuania.

-The country began its official conversion to Catholic Christianity following the marriage of Grand Duke Jogaila to Jadwiga, the young ruling Queen (crowned as King) of Poland, and Jogaila's own baptism in 1386; the formal Christianization of Lithuania commenced in 1387.
-However, even after Lithuania's official conversion, the conflict persisted, culminating in the pivotal Battle of Grunwald (also known as Tannenberg or Žalgiris) in 1410.
+The country began its official conversion to Catholic Christianity following the marriage of Grand Duke Jogaila to Jadwiga, the young ruling queen (crowned as king) of Poland, and Jogaila's own baptism in 1386.
+The formal Christianization of Lithuania commenced in 1387.
+However, the conflict persisted even after Lithuania's official conversion, culminating in the pivotal Battle of Grunwald (also known as Tannenberg or Žalgiris) in 1410.
 In this battle, the allied forces of Poland and Lithuania, supported by Tatar, Moldovan, Ruthenian, and Czech contingents, decisively defeated the Teutonic Knights.